 Before I even saw it on the website, when I heard about Community Plates I joined because it just makes sense!
 I cringe when I contribute to food waste on a personal level, so to think by becoming a food runner I could have an impact on a macro level was amazing.
 Especially as a student this is the PERFECT volunteer opportunity because you don’t always know what your week is going to look like but you do often have pockets of free time during the day.
 Also it is an incredible way to be more intimately connected to your community.

 Meet Kristin Fleming, Community Plates Albuquerque Site Director

 I rescue food because nearly half of our working families are low income and cost-burdened.
 Getting food to families in need is one less (of so many) things for them to worry about, and allows them to begin to shift the focus from simply surviving to thriving.

 What do you like to do in your free time?

-How did you first become inspired around issues of hunger and food insecurity?
+How did you first become inspired around issues of food insecurity?

-If there is one thing we should do to help end food insecurity in our communities, what would it be, and how can do you recommend we get involved?
+If there is one thing we should do to help eradicate food insecurity in our communities, what would it be, and how can we get involved?

 Get involved with Community Plates, of course!
 We’ve made it so easy to plug right in and get to the meaningful work, taking food that would otherwise be wasted to folks that are hungry.
 It’s a great place to start to reconnect with our relationship to food and community.
 And from there, who knows?
 Hopefully wasting less, growing more, and always sharing the abundance.